pedrocampeloa/Financas/README.md

-Cool stuffs with databases from brazilian finance markets.
+Cool data science projects using Python +3 and R with databases from brazilian finance markets.

 Clean messy databases, forecast probability of defaults and return rates in funds and banks.